ChrisNeedham200/loadimpact-docs/jekyll/_v3/test-configuration/thresholds.md

 ---
 layout: classic-docs
 title: What are thresholds?
-description: Explanation of Load Impact's "Threshold" feature, which allows you to set binary pass/fail metrics for your load and performnace tests
+description: Explanation of LoadImpact's "Threshold" feature, which allows you to set binary pass/fail metrics for your load and performnace tests
 categories: [test-configuration]
 order: 4
 redirect_from: /knowledgebase/articles/918699-thresholds